davisjustinw/cooktree/dev_log.md

 # 25 April
   * get tokenConnection return user in connection action
   * user placed in user state.  control form in user

 * changed fields move to connection?
+* bad token redirect to login or signup
 * need validations in create connection
 * aka on a person